-Although there is no federal statute establishing the right of any employee to paid medical leave, in September 2015 President Obama issued an Executive Order requiring federal contractors to provide employees working on government contracts with seven days or more of paid sick time per year.
+Although there is no federal statute establishing the right of any employee to paid medical leave, in September 2015, President Obama issued an Executive Order requiring federal contractors to provide employees working on government contracts with seven days or more of paid sick time per year.

-In the last few years, there has been an explosion of paid sick time laws enacted by states and municipalities.
+In the past few years, there has been an explosion of paid sick time laws enacted by states and municipalities.
 For example, in January 2012, Connecticut became the first state to require employers with 50 or more employees to provide up to five days of paid sick leave to their 'service worker' employees.
-Other states have since followed suit, passing laws that require employers to provide paid sick leave.
+Other states have since followed suit, passing laws that require employers to provide paid sick leave; those states include Washington, Vermont, Rhode Island, Oregon, Arizona and Maryland.
 This trend has grown among municipalities as well.
-Municipalities, such as San Francisco, California; New York, New York; the District of Columbia; Jersey City, New Jersey; Philadelphia, Pennsylvania; Seattle, Washington; and Portland, Oregon have enacted similar paid sick leave laws.
+Municipalities, such as San Francisco, California; New York, New York; the District of Columbia; Jersey City and Trenton, New Jersey; Philadelphia, Pennsylvania; Seattle, Washington; and Portland, Oregon have enacted similar paid sick leave laws.